ibm-cloud-docs/vpc/block_storage_is_troubleshoot.md

 When you attempt to delete a virtual server instance with an attached volume that is being resized, the volume remains in an _updating_ state and won't be deleted.
 {: tsSymptoms}

 A volume is in the process of being resized and you tried to delete the instance to which it's attached, either manually or by auto-delete.
-The status of the volume remains _updating_ and the volume won't be deleted with the instance.
+The status of the volume remains _updating_ and the volume isn't deleted with the instance.
 {: tsCauses}

-A volume must in an _available_ state for operations such as attach, detach, delete, and so on.
+A volume must be in an _available_ state for operations such as attach, detach, delete.
 When expanding a volume, wait for the volume resizing to complete before performing any operations.
-If you try to delete a volume that's resizing, the volume will remain in an _updating_ state and not be deleted with the instance.
+If you try to delete a volume that's resizing, the volume remains in an _updating_ state and not be deleted with the instance.
 To delete the volume, reattach the volume to a different instance, let the resizing complete (volume status becomes _available_, and then delete the volume.
 {: tsResolve}